Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Book Here: Eiffel Tower Summit or Second Floor Priority Access

-Book Here: Skip-the-Line Eiffel Tower & Seine River Cruise
+Book Here: Paris: Eiffel Tower Access & Seine River Cruise

 Where To Stay Near The Eiffel Tower: